 View an impressive spillway nearing 300 feet, holding back the 670-acre man-made Capilano Lake, which provides the wonderful, pure drinking water for much of the Greater Vancouver region.
 Capilano-Pacific Trail runs 5 miles (8 km) north from Ambleside Park to Capilano Lake.

-Driving: Park at the Cleveland Dam parking lot on Capilano Road just north Montroyal Boulevard.
+Park at the Cleveland Dam parking lot on Capilano Road just north Montroyal Boulevard in North Vancouver, BC.